 The Athena SWAN Panel encourages and supports cross-membership of School self-assessment teams.

-The School of Human and Health Sciences is preparing a submission for an Athena SWAN award in academic year 2016-17.
+The School of Applied Sciences was granted a departmental Athena SWAN Silver award in October 2018.

-The School of Art and Design is preparing a submission for an Athena Swan award in academic year 2017-18.
+The School of Art and Design is preparing a submission for an Athena SWAN award in academic year 2019-20.

 Find out more at the School of Art and Design Athena SWAN website.

-The School of Computing and Engineering has submitted an application for an Athena Swan Bronze Award in April 2019 and are awaiting the results.
+The School of Education & Professional Development submitted an application for an Athena SWAN Bronze Award in April 2019 and are awaiting the results.